-WHEREAS, the organization known as Arlington National Cemetery maintains and operates Arlington National Cemetery (hereinafter ANC) in Arlington County, Virginia, proposes to continue to coordinate and administer ongoing programs of operations, maintenance, and repair, including grounds work and associated landscaping (Projects), as part of its mission on behalf of the American people lay to rest those who have served our nation with dignity and honor, treating their families with respect and compassion, and connecting guests to the rich tapestry of the cemetery's living history while maintaining those hallowed grounds befitting the sacrifice of all those who rest there in quiet repose; and
+WHEREAS, the organization known as Army National Military Cemeteries (hereinafter ANMC) maintains and operates Arlington National Cemetery (hereinafter ANC) in Arlington County, Virginia, proposes to continue to coordinate and administer ongoing programs of operations, maintenance, and repair, including grounds work and associated landscaping (Projects).
+These Projects fulfill ANMC's mission, on behalf of the American people, to lay to rest those who have served our nation with dignity and honor; to treat their families with respect and compassion; and to connect guests to the cemetery's living history.
+Projects to maintain these hallowed grounds befit the sacrifice of all those who rest there in quiet repose; and